 Address by William M. Isaac

-I’m pleased to see many younger leaders in the audience today.
-I hope you will consider public service in your lives, as the world needs devoted and selfless leadership more than ever.
+I’m pleased to see many young leaders in the audience today.
+I hope you will consider public service in your lives, as our country needs devoted and selfless leadership in these difficult times.
 I believe you will find public service incredibly satisfying.
 Certainly my eight years leading the FDIC were the most rewarding in my professional life.

 I want to share with you a little bit about myself – not the stuff in my CV but rather who I am.
 I think it will help you understand where I’m coming from in my remarks today.